pythonrailscoding/mobile-app-movie-vue/README.md

 # You need to enter your API key in "src\env.js" file.
 You need to fetch api only from [here](http://omdbapi.com/apikey.aspx)

+## This App is built only for Mobile and not Tablet or Laptop or Desktop

 ## Project setup
 ```
 yarn install